nsvirk/gokitesession/README.md

-# Kite API Session Client
+# Kite API Session Library

-> The Go client to generate user tokens automatically for using with KiteConnect and Kiteticker API.
+> The Go package to generate authentication tokens automatically for using with KiteConnect and Kiteticker API.
+> Can be used as a standalone library in other Go apps.
+> Can be used as a API service.

-## Usage Instructions
+## Usage Instructions as a standalone library

 ### Required: